Chart Color Schemes

 Kewarra Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational qualifications in Kewarra Beach trail regional benchmarks, with 23.5% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
+Educational qualifications in Kewarra Beach trail regional benchmarks; 23.5% of residents aged 15+ hold university degrees compared to Australia's 30.4%.
+This gap indicates potential for educational development and skills enhancement.
 Bachelor degrees are most common at 16.4%, followed by postgraduate qualifications (5.0%) and graduate diplomas (2.1%).
-Trade and technical skills are prominent, with 42.6% of residents aged 15+ holding vocational credentials – advanced diplomas (13.6%) and certificates (29.0%).
-Educational participation is high, with 28.1% of residents currently enrolled in formal education.
+Trade and technical skills are prominent, with 42.6% of residents aged 15+ holding vocational credentials - advanced diplomas (13.6%) and certificates (29.0%).

 Frequently Asked Questions - Education